 Fix 6: Set Game Window to Borderless

-If you’re using the multi-display to play the game, then switching to the borderless game mode may fix the COD Dev error code 6068.
-As it helped other users to resolve the issue, it should work in your case too.
+If you’re using the multi-display to play the game, switching to the borderless game mode may fix COD Dev error 6068.
+As it helped other users resolve the issue, it should also work in your case.

 Here are the steps you need to follow to do so:

-- Open Call of Duty > go to the Settings > click on the Graphics tab.
+- Open Call of Duty go to Settings > click on the Graphics tab.

-- Now, go to the Display Mode > select Fullscreen Borderless option from the list.
+- Now, go to the Display Mode > select the Fullscreen Borderless option from the list.

 - Save the changes you have made.